 This is SUCH a good question I had to noodle on it a bit before I could answer!
 BECAUSE, as you know, there are two types of clients agents work with, buyers and sellers.

 AND you might or might not know that most real estate listings generate at least two buyer leads… so I am a huge listing agent proponent….
-BUT I think the followup program for buyers is easier to implement so I am starting with that! (let me know if you want a listing followup… email me firstname.lastname@example.org)
+BUT I think the followup program for buyers is easier to implement so I am starting with that! (here is the listing followup plan!)

 When Should You Follow Up With Your Buyers